amethystaurora-robo/EWS_Gottwald/README.md

-TODO:
-add button to rare event algorithms define better the stochastic model add equations of stochastic model

 Narrative:
-1. The AMOC could be in trouble and is important to study
 2. We start by modelling the collapse of the AMOC.
 This is achieved in a simple model through the use of a rare event algorithm.
 3. We illustrate the path to collapse in the deterministic model.
 Keep in mind that this is a deterministic model with added white noise, so the path modelled may not necessarily be the instanton.
 4. We homogenize the system, incorporating the noise as a covariance matrix, which allows more accurate simulation of noisy dynamics, by? understand this part better, then calculate the instantonic trajectory with the stochastic model.
 This shows good agreement with our research so far.